eXascaleInfolab/orbits/README.md

     $ mono TestingFramework.exe
 ```

 - The full test suite with the default setup will take a sizeable amount of time to run (up to 3 days depending on the hardware) and will produce up to 3GB of output files with all recovered data and plots.
-We recommend to run TKCM and MRNN separately.

 ## Benchmark customization (Optional)